devasignhq/devasign-api/README.md

 ## 📄 License

-DevAsign is open-source software licensed under the Apache 2.0 License.
+This project is licensed under the Apache 2.0 License.
 See [LICENSE](https://github.com/devasignhq/devasign-api/blob/main/LICENSE) for more details.

 <!-- ## 🙏 Acknowledgments -->